-ASTRON 301 Undergraduate Astronomy Instruction 1 - 2 Units Open to a limited number of highly qualified undergraduate students interested in astronomy teaching at the college level.
+Advanced Study and Research: Read Less [-] ASTRON 301 Undergraduate Astronomy Instruction 1 - 2 Units Terms offered: Fall 2004, Fall 2003, Fall 2002 Open to a limited number of highly qualified undergraduate students interested in astronomy teaching at the college level.
 Students will participate in a seminar on educational methods and engage in tutorial or laboratory teaching under supervision of a faculty member.
-Rules & Requirements Prerequisites: An elementary astronomy course and consent of instructor Repeat rules: Course may be repeated for a maximum of 4 units.
+Undergraduate Astronomy Instruction: Read More [+] Rules & Requirements Prerequisites: An elementary astronomy course and consent of instructor Repeat rules: Course may be repeated for a maximum of 4 units.
 Course may be repeated for a maximum of 4 units.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture and 3-6 hours of laboratory per week Additional Details Subject/Course Level: Astronomy/Professional course for teachers or prospective teachers Grading: Offered for pass/not pass grade only.
-ASTRON 375 Instruction Techniques in General Astronomy 2 - 6 Units Discussion and practice of teaching techniques as applied to astronomy.
+Undergraduate Astronomy Instruction: Read Less [-] ASTRON 375 Instruction Techniques in General Astronomy 2 - 6 Units Terms offered: Fall 2017, Fall 2014, Spring 2014 Discussion and practice of teaching techniques as applied to astronomy.
 Open to graduate students who are presently teaching assistants or associates.
 Two units for course plus one section; three units for two discussion sections.
-Rules & Requirements Prerequisites: Consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Astronomy/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
-Formerly known as: Astronomy 300 ASTRON 602 Individual Study for Doctoral Students 1 - 8 Units Individual study in consultation with the major field adviser, intended to provide an opportunity for qualified students to prepare themselves for the various examinations required of candidates for the Ph.D. (and other doctoral degrees).
+Instruction Techniques in General Astronomy: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Astronomy/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
+Formerly known as: Astronomy 300 Instruction Techniques in General Astronomy: Read Less [-] ASTRON 602 Individual Study for Doctoral Students 1 - 8 Units Terms offered: Fall 2015, Fall 2014, Fall 2013 Individual study in consultation with the major field adviser, intended to provide an opportunity for qualified students to prepare themselves for the various examinations required of candidates for the Ph.D. (and other doctoral degrees).
 May not be used for unit or residence requirement for the doctoral degree.
-Rules & Requirements Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
+Individual Study for Doctoral Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
 Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Additional Details Subject/Course Level: Astronomy/Graduate examination preparation Grading: Offered for satisfactory/unsatisfactory grade only.
+Individual Study for Doctoral Students: Read Less [-]